-Tuesday 2 November 2021
+Tuesday, 2 November 2021

 Misleading woodworking practice on YouTube

-So my topic today is about YouTube woodworking and where its all going with this latest clickbait motivated trend in so-called 'myth busting' started across the pond.
-Basicly we are told all the experts have been wrong.
-I am referring to end grain gluing of course (and also to cancel culture!).
+My bneef is aboutYouTube woodworking and where its all going with this clickbait motivated trend in so-called 'myth busting' started across the pond.
+Basicly we are told all the experts have been wrong all along.
+I am referring to end grain gluing of course (and also to cancel culture which I guess cancels some of my books major pyblishers invested in!)

 Quote (Mr Richard Sullivan): 'End grain joints are twice as strong as side grain joints'

-Yes, a cleverly presented, highly articulate confident and visually impressive 'scientific' experiment that proved what it set out to demonstrate within a carefully selected and limited set of parameters that have no relevance to the real world of woodworking -- in fact is misleading to many thousands of woodworkers.
+Yes, a cleverly presented, highly articulate, confident and visually impressive 'scientific' experiment that proved what it set out to - demonstrate within a carefully selected and limited set of parameters that have no relevance to the real world of woodworking -- in fact is misleading to many thousands of woodworkers.

 A later quote from Mr Sullivan: 'I had no idea my video had confused so many people'!!!
 Really?!